PriyanujBoruah/Sudoku-Solver/README.md

 ## Performance

 The Sudoku Solver's performance was rigorously tested to ensure efficiency.
 The backtracking algorithm was optimized using [mention your optimization techniques, e.g., constraint propagation, forward checking].
-The following results were obtained on a [mention your hardware, e.g., standard laptop with an Intel i7 processor]:
+The following results were obtained on a laptop with the specifications:

+* Processor: 11th Gen Intel Core i7-11370H @ 3.30GHz
+* RAM: 16GB:

 **Test 1:**